96kevinli29/Unilu_bics_PM_Lab13_PosterSelection/README.md

     <div class="section-title">📝 Poster Topic Registration</div>
     <div class="card">
       <div style="margin-bottom: 1rem; color: #444; font-size: 0.95rem; background:#fff1f2; border:1px solid #fecdd3; padding:1rem; border-radius:8px;">
         <strong>Important Notice:</strong> Due to entry errors, the system was reset on Friday.
-All groups must re-submit their details.
+All groups can re-submit their details.
         <div style="margin-top:0.5rem; color:#333;">
           <strong>Instructions:</strong> Please ensure your group has reached a consensus <strong>before</strong> registering.
 One representative per group enters the topic and leader, sets a 4-digit PIN to lock the entry, and keeps the PIN to update the selection later if needed.
         </div>